 Isolated vs Non-Isolated Power Supplies: The Right Choice Without Fail

 What is power isolation, and what is an isolated power supply?
-Power isolation is essentially what it sounds like: the power supply is isolated from the rest of the applied circuit.
-This is common among these agencies for obvious reasons, especially in the medical field.
-With a non-isolated power supply powering your medical PCB, there is a greater risk for dangerous shocks to surge through the supply and into your device, potentially harming the user (and maybe even the patient!)
-Yikes!
+Power isolation is essentially what it sounds like: the power supply is isolated from the rest of the circuits in your system.
+This is a common measure in power systems, and for good reason.
+For example, with a non-isolated power supply powering your medical PCB, there is a greater risk for dangerous shocks or surges surge through the supply and into your device, potentially harming the user (and maybe even the patient!).

 An understanding of isolated vs. non-isolated power supplies is all about designer and user safety.
-Here, we're not talking about the AC or DC power supply units you find the lab.
-For many power electronics systems and embedded systems, the power supply is integrated into the board, and it doesn't appear as a single integrated circuit.
-Power supply isolation, even when integrated into the board, is required to protect the end user and equipment.
+Here, we're not talking about only the AC or DC power supply units you find the lab.
+For many digital and embedded systems, the power supply is integrated into the board, and it doesn't appear as a single integrated circuit.
+Power supply isolation, even when integrated into the board or into a multi-board system, will help protect the end user and other equipment.
 So let’s all do ourselves a favor, and consider the difference between an isolated vs. non-isolated power supply before starting your design.

 What is an Isolated Power Supply?

-An isolated power supply is a power supply that is electrically isolated from the rest of the circuit it is powering.
-This means that power is transferred from the input to the output without a direct electrical connection between the two sections.
+An isolated power supply is a power supply that is electrically isolated from the rest of the circuit that it is powering, often by an isolation transformer.
+This means that power and voltage is transferred from the input to the output without a direct electrical connection between the two sections.
 These power supplies can accept a large input voltage from AC mains and convert the input down to a lower voltage.
-Subsequent PFC and regulator stages are used to limit the output current to a stable value, which ensures the downstream components are protected from large voltage and current surges at the power supply input.
+Subsequent PFC and regulator stages might be used to limit the output current to a stable value, which ensures the downstream components are protected from large voltage and current surges at the power supply input.

 For a lab-grade DC or AC power supply, the user will need to interact with the output stage of the isolated power supply.
 In other words, they may need to plug or unplug wires, adjust some settings on the front panel, or otherwise handle the power supply unit.
 By isolating the input from the output, the end user of the power supply is at lower risk of shock when they work with the power supply.
 A typical topology for converting AC to DC with an isolated power supply is shown below.

-Simple topology for the output stage of an isolated power supply.
+Simple topology for the output stage of an isolated power supply via an isolation transformer.

 Transformers Provide Galvanic Isolation

-An isolated power supply uses a transformer to provide galvanic isolation between the input and output sections.
-Transformers simply transfer power between coils using the magnetic field generated by an alternating current in a solenoid, and the voltage is stepped either up or down, depending on your downstream power needs.
+An isolated power supply uses an isolation transformer to provide galvanic isolation between the input and output sections.
+Transformers simply transfer power between coils using the magnetic field generated by an alternating current in each coil, and the voltage is stepped either up or down, depending on your turns ratio in the transformer.
 The benefit of isolation with a transformer is that there is no direct electrical connection between the input and output coils on the transformer; the conductors on each side do not touch each other.
-Power is only transferred between the coils via induction.
-This keeps anything downstream of the transformer protected from high voltage/current on the input side, or in other words ‘isolated.’
+Power is transferred across the two ground regions in the device via induction.
+This keeps anything downstream of the transformer protected from high voltage/current on the input side, or, in other words, everything downstream is ‘isolated.’